Active ingredient

 Your doctor will test your blood before, during and after your treatment with ZEPATIER.
 This is so your doctor can:

-ZEPATIER is not for use in children and adolescents under 18 years of age.
-This is because ZEPATIER has not been tested in this age group.
+ZEPATIER is not for use in children younger than 12 years of age.

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes herbal medicines and medicines obtained without a prescription.
 Keep a list of your medicines and show it to your doctor and pharmacist when you get a new medicine.